Welcome to March's issue of the Dereila Nature Inn newsletter.

 Hello everyone!

+Welcome to another issue of Whispers, the newsletter of the Dereila Nature Inn - your virtual nature centre.
 This issue features some updates and news as well as trivia and tips that we hope you'll enjoy.
 There's also a joke about a couple of squirrels and some wonderful photos submitted by subscribers for you to enjoy.
 We send a special welcome to our new subscribers this month and our continued thanks to our long-time subscribers.
 We really appreciate your support.
+Please join us on Facebook where we welcome your comments and ideas. |

 Trivia Time